I sailed for two weeks on the Royal Clipper to the Windward and the Grenadine Islands.

 I found the motion of the ship and the water exhilarating.

 I loved the feeling of rocking in my bed at night.
 I loved that I could hear the water.
-On the nights that the Royal Clipper had to cross open ocean, coming and going back to Barbados, there is more motion at night.
+On the nights that the clipper had to cross open ocean, coming and going back to Barbados, there is more motion at night.
 It did wake me up several times, simply because the motion of the ship would change.
 It did not worry me in any way, I would snuggle back into my pillow and think of the ship and the waves.

-Who were my fellow passengers on the Royal Clipper?
+Who were my fellow passengers?

 Over my two weeks, I would say that a very large percentage were British and Americans, in nearly equal numbers.
 There were also many Germans and a few Canadians.
 Add a few Swiss, a Swede or two, throw in a couple of Irishmen and stir.
 A recipe for a multi-national experience.
-I really liked this about the Royal Clipper.
+I really liked this about the ship.
 Age, you ask?
 They were predominantly from their mid-forties to mid-seventies.

 The exceptions?
 A 93 year old lady who was with a yacht club from Connecticut.
 Let’s call her Rose.
 I was fortunate enough to sit next to her one evening.
 She’d been married three times, had a wicked sense of humor, and had sailed her own sailboat up to perhaps ten years ago.
 Then the second week there were some thirty-something newly weds.
 Most seemed to be fifty to sixty-five, in varying degrees of fitness, and very interested in the ship.